cl-model-languages/cl-prolog2/README.md

 `send-query` is almost the same, but
 `callback` should be a function of a single argument `stream`, which is connected to the process output.
 You can parse the result from the stream while `(listen stream)` is true.
-**We don't provide a parser for Prolog output** and **you must format the output on the Prolog side**.
+**We don't provide a parser for Prolog output** and, therefore, **you must format the output on the Prolog side** or **parse the output from the lisp side**.

 To continue obtaining more answers, the callback should return a non-nil, in which case `;<Return>` is entered.
 When no more answers are necessary, it should return `nil` or perform a local exit by `go`, `return-from` or `throw`.
 In such cases it emits `.<Return>` to tell the interpreter to stop the query.

 Finally, you can terminate an interpreter by a function `terminate`.
-However, background Prolog processes are terminated when the corresponding `prolog-interpreter` instance is garbage collected.
+However, background prolog processes are terminated when the corresponding `prolog-interpreter` instance is garbage collected.

 ## Query format